openplanet-nl/nadeoapi-docs/docs/live/map-review/connect.md

 **Remarks**:

 - This endpoint is only accessible with tokens authenticated through Ubisoft user accounts (as opposed to dedicated server accounts).
-- Examples of supported review types are `"totd"` and `"weekly-shorts"`.
+- Examples of supported review types can be found in the [glossary](/glossary#map-review-type).

 ---